progmaticltd/homebox/docs/codeofconduct.md

 Any service that requires authentication should use LDAP, so the user doesn't have to remember another password.

 ## Current status

 - Although the platform is actually stable enough to be used in production, it is not a turn-key solution for lambda users, and will never be.

 I have more long term ideas in mind, I will document them more in details later.

+## Ansible roles

+The roles should be in the ‘roles’ top level folder, and can be seen as a “feature” to install or uninstall on demand.
+Therefore, it should contains the following sub-folders:

+- defaults: default settings that can be overridden.
+- vars: settings that cannot be overridden.
+- files: standard files ansible folder.
+- templates: standard ansible templates folder.
+- handlers: Ansible handlers related to the role.
+- tasks: default tasks to run when installing the feature.
+- uninstall: tasks to run when uninstalling the role.
+- check: tasks to run when checking or unit testing the feature.

 ## Shell scripts